louis-bompart/louis-bompart.github.io/01-deck-and-moonlight/index.md

 https://moonlight-stream.org/

-In short: It allows a machine (in this instance, a Steam Deck) to stream game from another machine using Nvidia custom sauce.
+In short: It allows a machine (in this instance, a Steam Deck) to stream games from another machine using Nvidia custom sauce.

 ## What is the goal here?